lyuzizheng/lzz-blog/content/about.md

 - Aug 2019 - Jan 2021
 - Co-Founder, Full Stack Engineer
 - Works from Client-Side Flutter App to Backend Spring Boot Microservices
-- Revamped and the entire app’s technical structure to the new stack, adapting the new Spring Cloud backend microservices.
+- Revamped the app’s technical structure to the new stack, adapting the new Spring Cloud backend microservices.
 - Website: <https://uwave.sg/#/>

 ### VISA Inc